 6.Take some time out

 Taking some time out to unwind and relax in the way that you prefer can ensure your stress levels come down a notch or two.
 Especially if you are now working from home, make sure you have some hours which are away from the pressure of work or the demands of family life.
-Whether it’s an hour with a good book or some quality time cooking your favourite recipe, make some time for you and incorporate these daily self care habits into your routine.
+Whether it’s an hour with a good book or some quality time cooking your favourite recipe.
+Make time for you and incorporate these daily self care habits into your routine.

 7. Look outwards